lzx3x3/HPC/README.md

 This course also teaches *how* to make your code better.
 These days, making your code better almost always means taking fullest advantage of the *concurrency* in modern architectures.
-This course is full of hands-on experience with the software tools that turn efficient parallel algorithms into efficient parallel programs.
+This course is hands-on experience with the software tools that turn efficient parallel algorithms into efficient parallel programs.